CeytiX/Class-RogueMap/README.md

 ## Wall map generator

-Creates a map (40*40) in which there are rooms and corridors
+Creates a map in which there are rooms and corridors randomly created

 ___